The process of incorporation, explained (for founders)

 • State level: The Secretary of State's office oversees incorporation and ongoing compliance.

-• Industry-specific regulators: Depending on your sector, you may answer to specialized agencies (e.g., FDA for pharmaceuticals).
+• Industry-specific regulators: Depending on your sector, you may answer to specialized agencies (e.g., the Food and Drug Administration for pharmaceuticals).

-• Internal revenue service (IRS): Handles all tax-related matters.
+• Internal Revenue Service : Handles all tax-related matters.

-Beyond these, corporations should adhere to a variety of laws including labor regulations, environmental standards, and consumer protection measures
+Beyond these, corporations may be required to adhere to a variety of other laws including, but not limited to, labor regulations, environmental standards, and consumer protection measures.

-The extent of regulation often depends on your corporation's size, industry, and whether it's publicly traded or privately held.
+The extent of regulation often depends on a variety of factors, including, but not limited to,your corporation's size, industry, and whether it's publicly traded or privately held.

 Steps in the process of incorporation